imamhabib/spatialClust/README.md

 # spatialClust
-spatialClust is a R-Package that provide Spatial Clustering using Fuzzy Geographically Weighted Clustering.
+spatialClust is a R-Package that provide Spatial Clustering using Fuzzy Geographically Weighted Clustering
-This package also provide optimization using Gravitational Search Algorithm

 #Installation
 Before install this package, install devtools first